-The Graduate Interior Design Program at Pratt, like its undergraduate counterpart, is an architecturally oriented program with emphasis on spatial design rather than surface embellishment.
-All aspects of space—scale, proportions, configuration, and light sources, as well as textures, materials, and colors—are studied in relation to their effect on the human spirit.
-Students are drawn from all parts of the world and, by way of the Qualifying Program, from a variety of disciplines, creating an intellectually and aesthetically stimulating ambience in the studios.
+The Graduate Interior Design Program at Pratt, like its undergraduate counterpart, is an architecturally oriented program with emphasis on spatial design as well as surface embellishment.
+All aspects of space—scale, proportion, configuration, and light, as well as textures, materials, and colors—are studied in relation to their effect on the human spirit.
+Students are drawn from all parts of the world and, by way of the Qualifying Program, from a variety of disciplines, creating an intellectually and aesthetically stimulating studio environment.
 Our students are a select group who understand that creativity is a serious business.
 They come to Pratt to work hard and prepare to enter a field in which the designer must be multifaceted and able to provide innovative design solutions.
 Our faculty members are also practicing professionals who bring the realities of real-world interactions with clients and contractors into the classroom.

 Students are encouraged to take advantage of the many courses offered at Pratt that will enable them to fully develop their interests and talents.
 Electives may be chosen from any department in the Institute; an enormous menu of courses is available for the pursuit of individual interests.
 Our location opens endless opportunities to utilize the professional and cultural facilities of New York City.
 Internships are encouraged and have proven to be invaluable learning experiences.

-The program culminates with a thesis project; students may test their competence in all aspects of the profession, or pursue an academic research-oriented approach to study emerging issues and problems.
+The program culminates with a thesis project where students incorporate emerging issues, their own interests and research into a self-defined project.
 The Exhibition Design Intensive is an alternative to the traditional thesis track and offers students a one-year immersion in exhibition design in the final year.